-So you have discovered Europe’s rail-worthiness and are picking out your InterRail stops for the adventure of a lifetime.
+So you've discovered Europe’s rail-worthiness and are picking out your main stops for the adventure of a lifetime.
 Exploring Europe by train is one of the most freeing experiences.
 Your journey suddenly becomes completely flexible, leaving you in charge to decide the ‘when and where’s’ instead of fretting about flight connections.
-Do this summer by train and be sure to pick cities that will fill you with wonder, culture and laughter.
+But with so much to see, what stops should you prioritize?
 Here are three stops on your next InterRail adventure that you can’t afford to miss:

 Amsterdam is a must-stop when trekking around Europe.
 This city is filled with historical moments, culture, art and entertainment.
 Picture yourself breathing big breaths of fresh air while you sit at a flower-filled café as the sun warms up your cheeks.
 The capital of the Netherlands is all about relaxing, taking it slow and letting your mind wander down its canal-lined streets.
 Take some time to refresh, for example at the beautiful Vondel Park, and then dive right into the top three attractions; the Anne Frank House, Rijksmuseum and Van Gogh Museum.